alexferl/gcloud-kubernetes-mattermost/README.md

 # gcloud-kubernetes-mattermost
-This is a basic set of resources to get [Mattermost](https://www.mattermost.org/) 4.3.x+ running on [Google Container Engine](https://cloud.google.com/container-engine/) with TLS.
+This is a basic set of resources to get [Mattermost](https://www.mattermost.org/) 4.3.x+ running on [Google Container Engine](https://cloud.google.com/container-engine/) with [Let's Encrypt](https://letsencrypt.org/).
 This guide assumes you already have a working Container Engine cluster setup.

 1. Clone the repo:
 ```console